 Advantages of Using Social Media to Interact With Customers

 What should you post to your social media accounts?
 Many business owners make the mistake of thinking that everything they post must be directly related to their business.
 Some posts should relate directly to your business, but you should post other things as well to keep potential customers interested.
 Things like humorous or interesting quotes, pictures, and videos are a good way to reach out to your customers, especially if they relate to your business in some way.
 If you are in the media, the local paper, or win an award, you should post about it.
 This helps increase your credibility and inspires trust.
 Questions are a great way to engage your customers.
 Ask a question about something that pertains to your business in some way.
-The owner of a hardware store could ask “Do you prefer to use a hammer or a nail gun?
+The owner of a hardware store could ask, “Do you prefer to use a hammer or a nail gun?
 Why?”.
-A jewelry store owner may ask “Necklace, ring, or bracelet.
-Which one do you wear the most”.
+A jewellery store owner may ask, “Necklace, ring, or bracelet.
+Which one do you wear the most?”.
 The most important thing you can do on your social media account is to cater to your audience.
 Share content that’s informative and has value for your audience.
 This can be previous blog posts or content created specially for your social media account.
 The owner of the hardware store could post “How to choose the right paint for your home.”
-The jewelry store owner could post “The Four C’s of buying a diamond”.
+The jewellery store owner could post “The Four C’s of buying a diamond”.
+These posts could all lead to a CTA, like “use this 10% off coupon for paint.” or “shop sapphire rings online.”
+Both examples would lead to more sales.
 Keep in mind that when customers share your content, they are promoting your business for you.
 That makes it a good idea to create posts that will get lots of likes and shares.